 The FMCSA also sets performance criteria for securement systems.
 These systems must withstand forces resulting from deceleration during braking and lateral forces during turns.
 Operators must secure any cargo that could roll with chocks or wedges to prevent movement during transit.

 For general cargo, tie-down systems must have combined working load limits of at least half the weight of the cargo.
 The number of tie-downs necessary depends on the length and weight of the cargo.
-Special rules apply to specific types of cargo, such as logs, metal coils, and heavy machinery, which have their own securement requirements to ensure safety during transportation
+Special rules apply to specific types of cargo, such as logs, metal coils, and heavy machinery, which have their own securement requirements to ensure safety during transportation.

 Requirements for Truck Owners and Fleet Managers